History of WWE: WWE Network

-In September 2011, WWE officially announced plans to launch the WWE Network in time for WrestleMania XXVIII.
+In September 2011, WWE made public plans to launch the WWE Network in time for WrestleMania XXVIII.
 WWE's official website featured a countdown clock that would have expired on April 1, 2012 however, the clock was quietly removed, and the network did not launch as advertised.

 At the Consumer Electronics Show on January 8, 2014, WWE announced the WWE Network would launch on February 24, 2014, in the United States.
 WWE called the network "the first-ever 24/7 streaming network".
 On February 27, 2014, the WWE Network aired its first live event, NXT Arrival, which featured three championship matches and a well-received match between Cesaro and Sami Zayn.

 Despite #CancelWWENetwork trending on social media in early 2015 after angry fans were upset with the booking of the 2015 Royal Rumble match, the trend did not prevent the Network from its continued growth, reaching 1 million subscribers the very same week.

+Move to Peacock

+In 2021, NBCUniversal Television and Streaming acquired the exclusive U.S. distribution rights to WWE Network, and that the service would be folded into the NBCUniversal-owned streaming service Peacock on March 18, 2021, ahead of the 2021 Fastlane event.
+Existing and future WWE Network content started to be hosted by a branded channel within the Peacock service starting with Fastlane, with the full service included as part of the paid Peacock Premium tier (which features a wider array of television, film, and sports programming), and a selection of unpopular WWE Network content (such as E! reality show Total Bellas) available within its free tier.
+WWE committed to produce a "signature documentary" for the service annually beginning in 2022.

+After a transitional period, the standalone WWE Network ceased operations in the United States on April 4, 2021.
+Not all content was available at launch, as the service's library is being audited to meet NBCUniversal standards and practices Due to Peacock's heavy censorship policy, the company began to achieve much criticism among the fans and critics alike, especially after Peacock's removal of some of the contents that were considered iconic moments of the Attitude Era that were deemed inappropriate by Peacock, these archived contents would no longer be available under any of WWE's authorized platforms.
+Peacock would also gain extensive control over WWE's newer contents making them more family-friendly and politically correct.
+Amdist the criticisms, in April 2021 WWE executive Triple H defended WWE's move to Peacock.
+After numerous technical difficulties in viewing Money in the Bank via Peacock in July 2021, several fans and critics called for WWE to cancel their partnership with Peacock.